Eje Elgh: Career

-In mid 80s Elgh began touring and sports car career.
+In mid 80s, Elgh began touring and sports car career.
 He was works driver with Dome Motorsport and drove 1984 European Touring Car Championship races for the Volvo team of his compatriot Robert Kvist.
 Together with Ulf Granberg he was second in the 500 km race at Mugello.

-By the end of his career in 1995 he was closely associated with Domes and the sports car team of Toyota for which he was engaged almost continuously.
+By the end of his career in 1995, Elgh was closely associated with Domes and the sports car team of Toyota for which he was engaged almost continuously.
 Elgh was regarded as a strong development driver and a loyal team player who was at Toyota also at times when success eluded the team.
 He won his first long-distance race in 1985 with partner Geoff Lees at the 500-km race at Suzuka, a round of All Japan Sports Prototype Championship in a Dome 84C.
 His last of four successes in the Japanese Sports Car Championship was the overall win in the 500-km race from Sugo in 1991, again with Lees as a partner, this time in the Toyota 91C-V.

-In 2006 he shared a Motortecnica MAN 4x4 truck with Paolo Barilla and Matteo Marzotto in the Dakar rally.
+In 2006, Elgh shared a Motortecnica MAN 4x4 truck with Paolo Barilla and Matteo Marzotto in the Dakar rally.

-He also participated in the 2009 Dakar Rally where he was involved in a frightening crash.
+Elgh also participated in the 2009 Dakar Rally where he was involved in a frightening crash.
 His Nissan Patrol GR Y61 fell down a 100-meter cliff and was completely destroyed, but Elgh and partner Paolo Barilla survived without any serious injuries.

-In recent years he has competed in the Monaco Historique GP, in 2012 in a 1977 F3 Chevron B38-Toyota, the same car as he drove in British F3 in 1977.
+In recent years, Elgh has competed in the Monaco Historique GP, in 2012 in a 1977 F3 Chevron B38-Toyota, the same car as he drove in British F3 in 1977.
 He was back in 2016 behind the wheel of a 1971 March 711-Cosworth Formula 1 car.